 Out of the mystery of the source of Sauniere’s riches, others have woven a web of intrigue, stringing together the descendants of Jesus and Mary Magdelan, the Priory of Scion, the Holy Grail and the Ark of the Covenant, among other enigmas.
 Rennes-le-Chateau figures centrally in the book The Holy Blood and the Holy Grail and references to the village are woven throughout Dan Brown’s Da Vinci Code.

 We ambled up the winding road to the edge of the village.
 In a cul-de-sac encircled by a stone wall, beyond which a row of lavender blooms waved in the breeze, we looked out over the vista.
 Contemplating the lush valley below and the undulating lines of the mountain range on the horizon, I had a keen sense of being one in a long line who had stood here and done the same, part of a continuum of curious travelers.
 Counts and Cathars, troubadours and treasure-hunting priests, our journeys had taken us through many peaks and valleys, bringing us to behold this spectacular view.

 You may also be interested in the following articles:

 - The Azores Islands, an Off the Beaten Path Eco Paradise

-Disclosure: Please note that some of the links in the above Languedoc Roussillon, France article may be affiliate links, and at no additional cost to you, BCD earns a commission if you make a purchase.
+Disclosure: Please note that some of the links in the above Languedoc Roussillon, France article may be affiliate links, and at no additional cost to you, LCG earns a commission if you make a purchase.
 Your support is much appreciated and helps to keep the site going.